StarManTheGamer/poly-newdocs/docs/objects/game/Environment.md

 The direction and strength of gravity in the world

+### PartDestroyHeight:int { property }

+The height at which unanchored parts are destroyed when they fall below it.

 ### Skybox:SkyboxPreset { property }

 The default skybox preset to use for the world, if no ImageSky is present.